 Still, Need That Many TV Channels?

 It’s tough to turn down the good deals when they are available.
 But you probably weren’t looking for all of those channels and features that you got.
-You’ve got more important uses for your money, like paying off debt.
+You’ve got more important uses for your money, like debt management.
 Now that the price has increased, the best thing to do is evaluate your actual needs and see if you really need that many TV channels.
 This way you can keep the costs low and make the getting out of debt process a little easier.

 - Call your service provider to make changes to your service.
 Tell them that you need to spend less and want to drop some features to lower the costs.
 This will probably involve removing premium channels like HBO, Showtime, etc. or possibly slower internet speed.